The Norwegian Transparency Act 2026. What it is and how Factlines helps you comply

 Companies affected by åpenhetsloven

-Approximately 9,000 companies are directly affected by the legislation.
-However, smaller businesses could also be affected if larger ones enforce additional requirements to comply with the law.
+Approximately 9,000 companies are directly covered by the law.
+However, smaller businesses may also be affected indirectly if their customers require supplier assessments to meet their own compliance obligations.

 § 4 - Duty to carry out due diligence